MMathster/MMathster.github.io/_pages/projects.md

   <figcaption>As point $C$ varies along the circumference, with points $A = (1,0)$ and $B = (-1,0)$ fixed, points $X_1$, $X_2$ and $X_8$ rotate simultaneously, but at different directions.</figcaption>
 </figure>

 This interactive snippet supports the example at the end of my research article.
-The barycentric coordinates for each of three centers are:
+The trilinear coordinates for each of three centers are:

 - **Incenter $X_1$**: $(1 : 1 : 1)$
 - **Centroid $X_2$**: $(a : b : c)$